 Donations and memberships can always be made online at www.ohioglassmuseum.org, or by mail to Ohio Glass Museum, 124 W. Main Street, Lancaster, OH 43130.
 We urge you to make special donations at this time.
-We depend on regular income to keep our doors open.
+We depend on donations and grants to keep our doors open.
 Lancaster museums offer something for all ages, and we want to remain among them to keep our individual histories and programs available for all.

-Looking forward to seeing you soon at OHIO GLASS MUSEUM.
+Looking forward to seeing you soon at OHIO GLASS MUSEUM & Glass Blowing Studio.

-Glassblowing Demos - Demos are available in the auditorium via of live streaming at 2pm and 3pm during museum hours.
+Glassblowing Demos - Demos are available in the studio, or in the auditorium via live streaming during museum hours.

 We are closed on these holidays: New Years Eve and Day, Good Friday and Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve and Day.